Michigan State University: James Madison College

 Eustace-Cole Hall was the United States' first freestanding horticulture laboratory.
 It is the only MSU building on the National Register of Historic Places.
 Additionally, Eustace-Cole Hall houses the offices of the Michigan State University Honors College.

+Lyman Briggs College

 Also established in 1967, Lyman Briggs College teaches math and science within social, historical and philosophical contexts.
 Many Lyman Briggs students intend to pursue careers in medicine, but the school supports over 30 coordinate majors, from human biology to computer sciences.
 Lyman Briggs is one of the few colleges that lets undergraduates teach as "Learning Assistants."

+Residential College in the Arts and Humanities

 MSU's newest residential college is the Residential College in the Arts and Humanities (RCAH).
 Founded October 21, 2005, RCAH provides around 600 undergraduates with an individualized curriculum in the liberal, visual and performing arts.
 Though all the students will graduate with the same degree, MSU encourages students in the college to get a second degree or specialization.
 The university houses the new college in a newly renovated Snyder-Phillips Hall, the location of MSU's first residential college, Justin Morrill College.